West Lancashire by-election: Candidates step up battle for votes

 Labour will be hoping to build on their current 8,000 majority.

-Journalist Roger Blaxall, who runs the Qlocal website in Ormskirk, explained: "On one side you've got Ormskirk and Aughton which are very wealthy and the other side is Skelmersdale which is much more industrialised and so the vote is always very disparate."
+Speaking to Politics North West Journalist Roger Blaxall, who runs the Qlocal website in Ormskirk, explained: "On one side you've got Ormskirk and Aughton which are very wealthy and the other side is Skelmersdale which is much more industrialised and so the vote is always very disparate."

 He said many voters were very focussed on the inconsistent levels of public transport provision in the constituency.